kreneskyp/ix/docs/chains/chains.rst

 (eventually) editing them visually in the user interface.
 The model will be extended to support asynchronously calling other chains and agents.

-Chain References
+Chain API Reference
 ------------
 Ix uses a custom loading mechanism and provides custom chain types for flow control.
-These chains are available for use by default:
+These Chain classes are available by default:

 LLM Chains: